-OptinMonster provides you with powerful tools to control where and how your campaign appears to visitors.
-Each of your pages can have different types of campaigns, with different content, and exclusive offers.
-Use this guide to use the display rules to target your campaigns.
+OptinMonster makes it easy to control where and how your campaign appears to visitors with Display Rules.
+Each page can have different types of campaigns, with different content and exclusive offers.

 - Time on page/Time on site